zhonghan721/tp/docs/UserGuide.md

 8. Type `delivery add furniture --customer CUSTOMER_ID --date 2023-12-03`{.swift}, replacing `CUSTOMER_ID`{.swift} with
    Gabriel's ID, and hit enter.
-9. new Delivery should have been added for Gabriel, you should see a new Delivery similar to the image below.
+9. A new Delivery should have been added for Gabriel, you should see a new Delivery similar to the image below.

 ![DeliveryAdded](images/getting-started/DeliveryAdded.png){style="display: block; margin: 0 auto; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);border-radius: 5px;"}